xxrobone/framew_assingment4_week4_cme/README.md

 I chose to work with Styled-components instead of only sass or css

 ## Accepted a challenge
-Implementing a design from figma
+Implementing a dashboard design from figma

 https://www.figma.com/file/xLjiChv0EwEWMOiGbGornX/Gaming-Dashboard-(Community)?node-id=0%3A1&t=mid3U9AijQvtXoBA-0